-What follows was originally written in 2003 or so, and came from thinking about what lays at the heart of terrorism, and taking the opposite.
+There are many ways to think about the opposites of terrorism, and what follows came from thinking about what lays at the heart of terrorism, and taking the opposite.

 The “heart” of terrorism

-Here are three things we would find if we looked into the heart and mind of most terrorists.
-SInce everybody is unique there are people we call terrorists who don’t share these factors, but if we were to look into the souls of most terrorists we would probably find these three.
+Here are three things we might find if we could look into the heart and mind of most terrorists.
+Everybody is unique, and there could be people that other people call terrorists who don’t share these factors, but if we were to look into the souls of most terrorists we would probably see these three.